smaillet/CSemVer.GitBuild/README.md

 The Major, Minor and Patch versions are only updated in the master branch at the time of a release.
 This ensures the concept that SemVer versions define released products.
 The version numbers used are stored in the repository in the BuildVersion.xml

+## Building the tasks
+The tasks are pure C# so building the package simply involves simply building the src\CSemVer.Build.Tasks.sln